taraneier/documentation/CONTRIBUTING.md

 1. Search [open issues](https://github.com/pantheon-systems/documentation/issues) to make sure your isn't duplicated.
 2. Locally, cd to the `documentation` repository and use `git checkout -b <new-branch-name>` to switch to a new branch.
 3. Edit locally, commit changes, and push to your fork.
+4. Search the repo for links to the document you are editing, and edit those docs if your changes affect the promises made in the linking document.

 ## Keep your Local Updated with Master